yusinto/ld-react/README.md

 For more info on changing user context, see the [official documentation](http://docs.launchdarkly.com/docs/js-sdk-reference#section-changing-the-user-context).

 ## Example
-Check the [example](https://github.com/yusinto/ld-react/tree/master/example) for a fully working spa with react and react-router.
-Remember to enter your client side sdk in the client [root app file](https://github.com/yusinto/ld-react/blob/master/example/src/universal/app.js) and create a test flag called `dev-test-flag` before running the example!
+Check the [example](https://github.com/yusinto/ld-react/tree/master/examples/hooks) for a fully working spa with react and react-router.
+Remember to enter your own client side sdk in useLaunchDarkly hook and create a test flag called `dev-test-flag` before running the example!